MPC of Uncertain Nonlinear Systems with Meta-Learning for Fast Adaptation of Neural Predictive Models

 where for $k=0,\ldots, N-1$, we define

 Moreover, $Q\geq 0$ and $R>0$ are design parameters kept fixed, and $P$ is the solution to the discrete-time algebraic Ricatti equation

 Note that in \eqref{eqn:SSM}, the nonlinearity is just used to initialize an otherwise linear prediction model.
 Hence the MPC optimization problem is convex and computationally tractable.
-Also notice that the formulation \eqref{eqn:mpc} is not unique.
-Other formulations (with different terminal costs, add output constraints, etc.) can also be used here.

 The MPC finds the optimal controller that minimizes the cost function in \eqref{eqn:mpc}, thereby directing the predicted output $\hat{y}$ towards the reference signal $\bar{y}$.
-When the NSSM accurately captures the nonlinear dynamics in \eqref{eqn:sys}, we achieve the reference tracking as claimed in \eqref{eqn:objective}.